ervette/sudoku/README.md

-# sudoku
+# Sudoku Game
-Sudoku game in rust
+Sudoku gamew written in Rust by Talalaiko Kiril <40618094>.